 Membership

-The DWG is a non-voting working group whose members include representatives from ERCOT, Transmission Service Providers (TSPs), and Texas Reliability Entity (TRE).
+The DWG is a non-voting working group whose members include representatives from ERCOT, Transmission Service Providers (TSPs), Texas Reliability Entity (Texas RE), and Public Utility Commission of Texas (PUCT).

 Each NERC Transmission Planner within the ERCOT footprint and each ERCOT TSP with an assigned area in the Steady State Working Group (SSWG) and DWG base cases, shall have at least one designated DWG member.
 The designated DWG member(s) shall be an employee(s) of an ERCOT Registered TSP.
 A Designated Agent that is not a DWG member may represent a DWG member.
 Designated Agents are permitted on the DWG email exploder list at the discretion of the sponsoring DWG member under the stipulation that a Non-Disclosure Agreement (NDA) is in place with the sponsoring DWG member and proper notification has been provided to ERCOT.
 It is the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents acting on their behalf.
 It is also the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents that no longer represent them and to have them removed from the email exploder list.
 The DWG will review the participating Designated Agents annually.